Are you dreaming of gorgeous slinky gowns or beautiful soft drapes?

-In short, cutting fabric on the bias means cutting the fabric on a 45 degree angle to the natural grain…still confused?
-Here’s an example…
+In short, cutting fabric on the bias means cutting your pattern on a 45 degree angle to the selvedge edge, so that the grain runs diagonally across the body.

 We have the wonderful Madeleine Vionnet to thank for developing the genius of bias cutting as we know it today.